ObrienlabsDev/doppler-radar-ml/README.md

 ### DI11: Representing Image Sequencing - date/time stamp embedding

-### DI12: Vectorizing Single or multiple pixel groups
+### DI12: Vectorizing Single or multiple pixel groupswe

+### DI13: Model per site
+Training models directly on particular site images may work better than a generic model that can process any of the 30 sites.

 ## Use Cases
-15 years of 500k 2k images from a doppler radar station will be processed and used to train an deep neural network that will be used to generate future radar images.
+15 years of 500k 2k images from a doppler radar station may be processed and used to train a deep neural network that will be used to generate future radar images - However the new format at ECCC allows for images without the historical format artifacts of names and borders covering key pixel areas.
+We will use use live and 30 day historical data to train the model.

 ## Design
   As of 20250821 the ECC site has added an easier way to capture live radar data.
 Instead of parsing the consumer site we can go directly to the ecc server and it's secondary.